 For the protection and safety of SU students, faculty, staff and neighbors, the Department of Public Safety releases the following alert:

-For an interactive map of the incident location, refer to the Google Map.
+For an interactive map of the incident location, refer to the Google Map link at:

 - Take advantage of the CENTRO and Birnie Bus services.
 Taxi services are also available.

 - Walk, bike or jog in groups of three or more, away from bushes, cars, and other objects a suspect could hide behind.

 - Plan your walking travel times by avoiding late to early morning hours.